killeent/mesosphere_challenge/README.md

 * a constructor, which takes in a specified initial floor and min, max floors
 * a step() function, to be called whenever a global step occurs.
-This simply moves the elevator one floor.
+This simply moves the elevator one floor towards the desired floor.
 * a releasePassengers() function, which lets passengers out of the elevator that are at their requested floor
 * a serviceRequests() function, which lets passengers into the elevator
+* a setDesiedFloor() function, which allows the ECS to ovverride the destination floor.

 discussion: